-The INT and CT pins have two undertemperature/over-temperature modes: comparator mode and interrupt mode.
+The INT and CT pins have two undertemperature/overtemperature modes: comparator mode and interrupt mode.
 The interrupt mode is the default power-up overtemperature mode.
-The INT output pin becomes active when the temperature is greater than the temperature stored in the T{HIGH} setpoint register or less than the temperature stored in the T{LOW} setpoint register.
-How this pin reacts after this event depends on the overtemperature mode selected.
+The INT output pin becomes active when the temperature is greater than the temperature stored in the $T{\rm HIGH}$ setpoint register or less than the temperature stored in the $T{\rm LOW}$ setpoint register.
+How this pin reacts after an undertemperature or overtemperature event depends on the overtemperature mode selected.